Blitz: The League: Division 3

 The player's team sets out to make its mark in Division 3.
 Initially, attendance at home games is low, and even Mayor Andrews refuses to take the team seriously.
 She comments on the veteran's presence, thinking he has retired from the previous season.
-Strang explains that his extravagant lifestyle has caught up to him, and he needs the money.
-He is later seen begging Strang for an increase in pay under his contract due to a messy divorce that saw his ex-wife take a large amount of his fortune, and demand high alimony.
+Strang explains that his extravagant lifestyle has caught up to him, causing him to come out of retirement.
+He is later seen begging Strang for an increase in pay under his contract due to a messy divorce that saw his ex-wife take a large amount of his fortune and demand high alimony.
 He is also revealed to have made bad stock investments, as he is seen frustrated that a stock has tanked.

 The rookie, meanwhile, discovers that Jacqui, the team's head cheerleader, went to the same college as him (Northern University).
 They begin talking in between plays, but are reluctant to date each other due to The League's strict prohibitions on player-cheerleader interactions.

 The team manages to make the Division 3 Championship against the Arizona Outlaws.
 While the veteran does not believe that winning the "Scrub Division" is much of an accomplishment, the rest of the team is thrilled.
 The victory allows iRiver to seek out and purchase the naming rights to the current stadium, and make improvements to it.
-The victory also gives the team added financial success, which Strang uses to sign Bruno Battaglia, the now-former captain of the Baltimore Bearcats, to the team, despite the coach's objection.
+The victory also gives the team added financial success, which Strang uses to sign Bruno Battaglia, previously the captain of the Baltimore Bearcats, to the team, despite the coach's objection.